myhades/ha-clash-controller/README.md

 ## Disclaimer

 This integration is solely for controlling Clash and is not responsible for any actions taken by users while using Clash.
 The user is fully responsible for ensuring that their use of Clash complies with all applicable laws and regulations.
-I make no warranties regarding the accuracy, legality, or appropriateness of Clash or its usage.
+Neither the owner nor the contributors to this repository make any warranties regarding the accuracy, legality, or appropriateness of Clash or its use.

 By using this integration, you acknowledge and agree to this disclaimer.